vordimous/wellageddev/content/posts/devrel_belongs_in_product.md

 ---
+title: Developer Relations belongs in Product
 date: 2024-11-01T04:00:00.000Z
-description: why should DevRel be in Product
+summary: why should DevRel be in Product
-author: AJ Danelz
-hidden: true
+draft: true
 tags:
 - devrel
 ---

-# Developer Relations belongs in Product

 Developer Experience is tied to the Product